eerimoq/detools/README.rst

 About
 =====

-Binary delta encoding in Python 3.
+Binary delta encoding in Python 3 and C.

 Based on http://www.daemonology.net/bsdiff/, with the following
 differences: